DevankSaxena/My_Repo/README.md

   The architecture includes components such as data sources, processing pipelines (ETL/ELT), data storage, analysis modules, and API services.

 - **Data Flow:**
   Data flows from sources like GeoJSON files and databases into the ETL/ELT pipeline, where it is processed, stored in GCP services (like BigQuery/Cloud Storage), and made available for analysis and API consumption.
+Real time data comimg from api's can also be handled and ingested by streaming pipelines using Dataflow.

 - **Data Modeling:**
   Data is structured in a schema optimized for geospatial analysis, leveraging BigQuery's spatial extensions for querying.

 - **Technology Choices:**
-  GCP tools used: Cloud Storage, BigQuery, Dataproc, Dataflow, Cloud Functions, API Gateway.
+  GCP tools used: Cloud Storage, BigQuery, Dataproc, Dataflow, DataPlex, Cloud Functions, API Gateway.

 - **Security and Privacy:**
   IAM policies, encryption, and GCP’s security best practices are implemented for data security.
+  Data Catalog and DataPlex can also be used for tagging of sensitive and important data for privacy and better visuality for downstream.

 - **Scalability and Reliability:**
   The system is designed to scale with growing data volumes and is resilient with high availability through GCP services.

 - **Deployment and Maintenance:**
   GCP CI/CD tools and monitoring services (Stackdriver) are used for seamless deployment, logging, and alerting.
+  Everything can be taken care in GCP , but we can also use Jenkins configured with Github and Spinnaker for running and deployment of docker images.

 ---